This Neuroscientist's Go-To Green Smoothie Is A+ For Brain Health (Duh)

 How to make Suzuki's green smoothie.

 Suzuki's smoothie is chock-full of brain-healthy players.
 Take bananas, for example: The fruit is rich in magnesium, and studies have shown that a lack of magnesium can kick-start the sympathetic nervous system (and when this sympathetic nervous system is on overdrive, it can lead to increased anxiety).
-Spinach is also packed with brain-supporting vitamins and minerals, like vitamin K, folate, and lutein.
-Finally, research shows apples can help maintain acetylcholine, a neurotransmitter that tends to reduce with age and oxidative stress.
+Spinach is also packed with brain-supporting vitamins and minerals, like vitamin K, folate, and lutein1.
+Finally, research shows apples can help maintain acetylcholine2, a neurotransmitter that tends to reduce with age and oxidative stress.
 (An apple a day, as they say...)

 Not to mention, Suzuki finds the very act of making this smoothie quite meditative.
 She calls it a "moment of flow," a time when she can calm her mind and focus only on the task at hand—in this case, crafting a cool, delicious breakfast smoothie.
 "It becomes a particular superpower for those of us that have anxiety," she says.